Uzafar90/uzafar90.github.io/_posts/2024-07-29-gitlab-runner.md

 ### Initial Linux Packages and Docker Installation Bash Script

 I have a GitHub repository with some bash scripts that can help speed up the installation of initial packages and Docker on a Linux server.
 Before running these scripts, please review their contents to ensure the package utilities match your Linux distribution.
-My primary choice is Ubuntu Server, so I've included "sudo" in the scripts.
+My primary choice is Ubuntu Server, so I've included "sudo apt" in the scripts.

 #### Repository Links
 - [Linux Package Script](https://github.com/Uzafar90/useful-bash-scripts/blob/main/initial_linux_setup.sh)